-You will be able to map domains to any child-blog/site under any of your networks using our Domain Mapping plugin as you normally would on any Multisite install.
-If you choose to map domains to your other networks or blogs/sites, each domain must be configured to point to your multi-network physical IP or public_html directory.
+You will be able to map domains to any child-blog/site under any of your networks using our Utlimate WordPress Multisite Domain Mapping Guide.
+If you choose to map domains to your other networks or blogs/sites, each domain must be configured to point to your multi-network’s physical IP or public_html directory.

 This is done using the domain control panel provided by your hosting company, usually cPanel.
-If you use cPanel, you will have to add your domains as domains or add-on Domains (depending on your hosting plan), and point each of them to the same directory of your WordPress install.
+If you use cPanel, you will have to add your domains as Aliases (or Parked Domains) or Add-on Domains (depending on your hosting plan), and point each of them to the same directory of your WordPress install.
 Normally it is public_html, but it may be different depending on your web host’s settings.